supercard-archive/DSONE_SDHC_Evolution/readme_eng.txt

+Update: 2010-10-16
+1, Fixed file system (fixed the crash bug when there is space in filename) 2, Fixed Kingdom Hearts Recoded
+3, Fixed Dementium 2(JP&EU)
+4, Added AP manually set (Press Y to call out game info menu and turn on/off it.
+Default as Enable.)

 update: 2010-08-21
 1, Fixed the crush bug of Brain Age Series
 2, Fixed the crush bug of Animal Crossing Chinese translated version.